ajrlewis/open_ai/README.md

 # open_ai

-A simple classes to access the Open AI suite
+A collection of simple classes to access the Open AI suite

 ## Chat GPT